 Bicycle racks are located outside the SE and NW Rotundas.

 Video cameras, tripods, audio recording devices and cameras with telephoto or zoom lenses are not permitted.
 The standard policy for most events (including Ohio State hockey and basketball games) allows still cameras with a lens no greater than 100mm without flash.
 For most Concerts and Special Events, the general policy prohibits audio or video recording of any kind but will allow small, pocket-sized point-&-shoot cameras.
 If you would like to know more about what a specific show’s camera policy will be, please call 614-688-3939 to verify.
 At no time may photography interfere with other guests’ enjoyment.

 Cell phones are allowed in the arena as long as their use does not interfere with other guests’ enjoyment.
-Laptops and tablet computers are allowed for our OSU events and some special events but are generally not allowed for concerts.
-If you would like to know more about what a specific show’s policy will be, please call 614-688-3939 to verify.
+Laptops and tablet computers are allowed for some special events but generally NOT allowed for concerts.
+For a specific event’s policy, call 614-688-3939.

-No devices can be plugged into the buildings' electrical outlets.
+Devices cannot be plugged into building electrical outlets; however, there are FREE Charging Stations at Sections 127, 231 & 331.
 Currently, we do not have a wireless internet connection available for guests.

 Child Ticket Policy

 Ohio State University adheres to the Big Ten Conference policy of requiring that all guests, regardless of age, must present a valid ticket for entrance into men's basketball and men's ice hockey games.
 For OSU Women’s Basketball, a child under 2 does not need a ticket but is required to sit in the lap of their parent or guardian.

 Fans wishing to bring small children (under the age of 2) may purchase a lap ticket at a discounted rate for their infant.
 This ticket will allow the infant to enter the venue but that child must sit on their parent/guardian's lap.
 If a seat must be occupied by the child and/or a carrier, then a regular ticket must be purchased.